Original Harry Potter film star to reprise role in TV series

 Each season will focus on a book from JK Rowling’s series, with episodes set to delve deeper into the story than the film franchise could manage.

-Davis’s return to the universe arrived on1 September), which is known by Harry Potter fans as Back to Hogwarts day.
+Davis’s return to the universe was announced on 1 September, which is known by Harry Potter fans as Back to Hogwarts day.

 Other cast announcements included Elijah Oshin as Dean Thomas, Finn Stephens as Vincent Crabbe, and William Nash as Gregory Goyle.